quintel/documentation/docs/main/heat-built-environment.md

 * For **households**, a single technology is assumed to provide both space heating and hot water in a residence.
 * For **buildings**, a technology only provides space heating, since the ETM does not specify hot water demand for buildings.

 It is not possible to directly specify the technology mix for each housing or building category.
 Instead, technologies are assigned to housing/building categories through a so-called **merit order**.
-A prioritized mix of technologies is assigned to housing/building stock first by build year, and for housing stock subsequently by housing type: first apartments, then terraced houses, semi-detached and finally detached houses.
+A prioritized mix of technologies is assigned to housing/building stock first by build year, and for housing stock subsequently by residence type: first apartments, then terraced houses, semi-detached and finally detached houses.
 This order roughly follows the useful heat demand in increasing order, i.e. new apartments have a lower useful heat demand than detached houses from before 1945.
 The _consumer order_ is therefore fixed as follows:

 | Housing stock |   Building stock   |
 |------------------------|----------|